 The Charles E. Ellis Trust for Girls

-in tuition assistance grants given to 89 girls attending independent high schools
+in grants for tuition assistance were made to 101 girls attending independent high schools.

-in tuition assistance grants given to 201 girls attending parochial high schools
+in grants for tuition assistance were made to 219 girls attending parochial high schools.